jizhang-cmu/ground_based_autonomy_basic/README.md

 ```<include file="$(find loam_interface)/launch/loam_interface.launch" />```

 in  'src/vehicle_simulator/launch/system.launch'.
-This will launch the 'loam_interface' - a bridge to connect the ROS topics and flip the coordinate frames .
+This will stop launching the vehicle simulator and launch the 'loam_interface' - a bridge to connect the ROS topics and flip the coordinate frames .
 If using a modified version of LOAM, adjust 'stateEstimationTopic', 'registeredScanTopic', 'flipStateEstimation', and 'flipRegisteredScan' in  'src/loam_interface/launch/loam_interface.launch' to configure the ROS topics and coordinate frames.
-If playing bagfiles with lidar and IMU data instead of running on a real robot, make sure to set 'use_sim_time = true'.
+If playing bagfiles with lidar and optionally IMU data instead of running on a real robot, make sure to set 'use_sim_time = true'.
 In a terminal,

 ```roscore```